django/deps/draft/0020-annual-release-cycle.rst

 Each feature release is preceded by a pre-release phase:

-* An alpha release in early October, following the corresponding CPython final release.
+* An alpha release in early/mid October, following the corresponding CPython final release.
-* A beta release approximately four weeks before the release candidate.
+* A beta release in early/mid November.
-* A release candidate approximately two weeks before the final release.
+* A release candidate in early/mid December.

+As has been the case historically:

+* Feature development is continual on Django's ``main`` development branch.
+* Stable release branches are created just prior to the alpha release each release series.
+This marks the *feature freeze* for the feature release.
+* In order to prepare for this release, Django's main branch will begin adoption of pre-release CPython versions from their pre-release phase.

 Bugfix and security releases continue to be made at the beginning of each month for each supported stable version, as per DEP 4 and DEP 44.
 In